 remain above 40 degrees.

-once a week, it penetrates deeper into the soil profile, which
+inch-and-a-half of water once a week, it penetrates deeper into the

-encourages the grass to have deeper roots.
-If you water shallowly
+soil profile, which encourages the grass to have deeper roots.
+If

-and frequently, it encourages a shallow root system that is
+you water shallowly and frequently, it encourages a shallow root

 Fertilizing your lawn too frequently creates excessive growth and